 - 7. Systematic adjustments of a class grade distribution (either up or down) can occur in Economics courses.
 The fact that grades have been adjusted is not grounds for an appeal. - 8.
-Note the following add and drop deadlines: - Deadline to add a first term half course: Friday, September 16, 2022 - Deadline to drop a first term half course: Saturday, November 12, 2022
+Note the following add and drop deadlines: - Deadline to ADD OR DROP a first term full or half course: Deadline to WITHDRAW from a first term full or half course: Mon, Nov 13, 2023